goutham-shankar/Auto-Commit-Bot/README.md

 ### Customizing Quotes and Emojis

-To customize the quotes and emojis used by the bot, edit the arrays in the workflow file:
+To add your own inspirational quotes or favorite emojis, edit these arrays in the workflow file:

 ```yaml
 EMOJIS=("🎯" "🔥" "💪" "📅" "🧠" "🚀" "💻" "✅" "🌟" "⚡" "🏆" "🔄" "🌈" "🎨" "📊" "🔍")